Scott Smith (ice hockey): Vice-president

-Smith has actively sought public–private partnerships for Hockey Canada which have mutual value, a sustainable relationship with similar goals, and realistic goals that Hockey Canada can deliver to partners, to get more funding and sponsorships in the future, instead of relying on donations and government subsidy.
+Smith sought public–private partnerships for Hockey Canada with mutual value, sustainable relationships with similar goals, and realistic goals that Hockey Canada can deliver to partners, to get more funding and sponsorships in the future, instead of relying on donations and government subsidy.
 Smith said that government subsidy is five to seven per cent of the total Hockey Canada budget, distributed to coaching and officiating development, the national teams for Olympic participation, some is from Sport Canada.
 Smith negotiated with Canadian Tire, and Bauer Hockey in 2014, to create the First Shift Program.
 The program includes equipment for new players to the game, and a six-week program to learn the game.
-As of 2018, First Shift has helped 15,500 Canadian children play hockey, and made its debut in Inuvik, Northwest Territories.
+As of 2018, First Shift helped 15,500 Canadian children play hockey, and made its debut in Inuvik, Northwest Territories.

 Smith negotiated Hockey Canada's relationship with Molson Brewery such that it is different at adult events, and youth events below the legal drinking age, and ensured there are guidelines for usage of the Hockey Canada brand.
 He has also negotiated deals to perpetuate Hockey Canada Foundation philanthropy, seeking corporate sponsors with an interest in youth hockey, and to run events with hockey alumni, and involve community leaders, such as a partnership with the city of Montreal and the Montreal Canadiens, to provide hockey for underprivileged youth.
 Smith pursued an ethical consumerism policy for Hockey Canada and its merchandise suppliers.
 Smith said that Hockey Canada wants "to keep up to the highest standards of transparency", and work with labour rights groups, including the Worker Rights Consortium and the Worldwide Responsible Accredited Production."